FoodStandardsAgency/register-a-food-business-environment/README.md

   - Check the REGISTRATION_DATA_VERSION is up-to-date (check staging config database).
   - Remember to make sure the proxy details must be blank unless running behind a proxy.
 Ignore the warnings from npm/yarn
 - Run the following command: `./cloneRepos.sh`.
 This will clone the other repositories and check out the develop branches.
-- Run the following command: `./init_docker.sh`.
+- If using Docker, run the following command: `./init_docker.sh`.
 This will take a few minutes the first time, but after that you can simply run `docker-compose up -d` to start a new environment or individual services.
+- If using Podman run the command `./init_podman.sh`.
+This will take a few minutes the first time, but after that you can simply run `sudo podman-compose up -d` to start a new environment or individual services.
 - Verify the front-end is running by navigating to http://localhost:3000/new/cardiff.
 This may take a minute before it works, possibly due to Docker containers still starting up.

 ## Resetting to defaults